cScarlson/SDB/README.md

 		var PeopleDB = PeopleDB;
 	});

-After you have the database-object ('db'), you can begin making transactions using the 'tr()' method (INSIDE OF THE CALLBACK CLOSURE):
+After you have the database-object (passed as the closure's argument), you can begin making transactions using the 'tr()' method (INSIDE OF THE CALLBACK CLOSURE):

 Open a transaction: